What would you like to know more about?

 There are two main types of email bounces:

-• Soft bounce - a soft bounce means the email address is correct and it was delivered to the recipient's inbox, but it still bounced because the mailbox is full, the server was down at the time of delivery, or the message is too large for the inbox.
+• Soft bounce - A soft bounce means the email address is correct and it was delivered to the recipient's inbox, but it still bounced because the mailbox is full, the server was down at the time of delivery, or the message is too large for the inbox.

-• Hard bounce - a hard bounce occurs when an email is permanently rejected because the address is invalid or doesn't exist.
+• Hard bounce - A hard bounce occurs when an email is permanently rejected because the address is invalid or doesn't exist.

 The Most Common Reasons Email Bounce